Contact Us for a Free Consultation (213) 542-0979

 • get character letters, and

-• do what's called a Penal Code 17(b) PC motion to reduce the felony to a misdemeanor.
+• do a Penal Code 17(b) PC motion to reduce the felony to a misdemeanor.

-There's nothing the prosecutors can do about that except argue against it.
-Still, the judge has the authority under the right circumstances to reduce a felony domestic violence charge down to a misdemeanor.
-So ultimately, if you complete the probation on that, we can get the case dismissed.
+The prosecutors can do nothing about that except argue against it.
+Still, the judge has the authority under the right circumstances to reduce a felony domestic violence charge to a misdemeanor.
+So, ultimately, if you complete the probation on that, we can get the case dismissed.

 Arrest and Investigation Process in a Domestic Violence Case

-Regarding the arrest and initial stages of a domestic violence case, you must have an attorney on your side from the beginning.
+Regarding the arrest and initial stages of a domestic violence case, you must have an attorney from the beginning.
 We get involved with the case, we sit down with you, and we talk about exactly what you're up against and the following:

 • We will discuss what you're facing,